37 Funniest Books of All Time

 Just the Funny Parts

 Nell Scovell was in many of the rooms where it happens in Hollywood.
 Her funny memoir takes the reader into what she calls the “Hollywood Boys’ Club” revealing the inner workings of an industry where she was often the only woman working in a group of men.
 Scovell wrote for David Letterman as well as for hit TV shows like The Simpsons and Murphy Brown.
 Her memoir is both a hilarious and wise take on gender in the workplace.
-If you crave the voices of strong women, here are 13 memoirs about overcoming the impossible written by women who would know.

 Cool, Calm & Contentious: Essays